syrop/syrop.github.io/_posts/2019-06-26-viewmodel-mockito.markdown

 ## Testing

 [Doco] recommends using [`runBlockingTest()`][runblockingtest], which modifies the `CoroutineDispatcher`, so that whenever `delay()` is called, it doesn't wait, but proceeds immediately to the next line.
 I can't use that, because in the code I use some computationally-intensive calculations, such as measuring the distance between two points.
 I do need `delay()` to wait several milliseconds, so I can't do that.
-I decided to use `runBlocking()` instead:
+I decided to use [`runBlocking()`][runblocking] instead:

 ```kotlin
 @Test